Daskiworks/ghwatch/DEVEL_RELEASE_STEPS.md

 1. deploy signed APK, use changes description from `CHANGES.md` file

+### Github repo release
+1. create `vX.Y` tag in code git repo and push it
+2. create new Release on GitHub for given tag, add changelog and `.apk` file to it

 ### Android Studio project prepare for next version devel

-1. create `vX.Y` tag in code git repo and push it
-2. `AndroidManifest.xml` - increase `android:versionCode` and `android:versionName`
+1. `AndroidManifest.xml` - increase `android:versionCode` and `android:versionName`
-3. `com.daskiworks.ghwatch.backend.GHConstants` - set `DEBUG` to `true` to keep tracking stats cleaner
+2. `com.daskiworks.ghwatch.backend.GHConstants` - set `DEBUG` to `true` to keep tracking stats cleaner